Staff members with discipline Geosciences, Multidisciplinary

 Atmospheric transport of pollutants and their role in atmospheric chemistry and physics.

 Yuli obtained a PhD in Climate Change Economics from the University of East Anglia (2018), an MSc in Social Development and Public Policy from Fudan University (2014), and a BSc in Statistics from Tianjin University of Finance and Economics (2012).
 He has conducted research at the Potsdam Institute for Climate Impact Research (Germany), University of California, Irvine (USA), and University of Pannonia (Hungary) as a visiting fellow.

-Furthermore, Yuli has engaged in spreading the low-carbon life to students and co-organises a summer school with lectures and seminars on emission accounts and carbon footprint calculation in collaboration with the Applied Energy journal.
+Furthermore, Yuli has engaged in spreading the low-carbon life to students and co-organizes a summer school with lectures and seminars on emission accounts and sustainable development.
+The summer school has successfully held since 2017 and involved over 200 students totally.
 He links his knowledge of sustainability to environmental science, economics, and management.

 Global mercury emissions